mehulfollytobevice/Price_Alchemy/README.md

-This is a test repository.
-Just trying out some GitHub.
+This is a repository for the ML Ops project.